jurrianlammerts/Spaceinvaders/README.md

     }

 ## Polymorfisme

-De polymorfisme implementatie is terug te vinden in de class Projectiles.
-Dit is de parent van Rocket & Laser.
-In de class Battlefield word er door de beide classes heen geloopt, om zo de functie move aan te spreken.
+The polymorphism implementation can be found in the Projectiles class.
+This is the parent of Rocket & Laser.
+In the Battlefield class, people walk through both classes to address the move function.

     this.rocket = new Rocket();
     this.laser = new Laser();